defra-design/design/interaction-design.md

 *   Make sure the project has a well defined problem statement
 *   Attend user research (listen to phone calls, meet users, observe how they interact with current services etc)
 *   Study the existing service if one exists, (analytics, call centre observations, SME interviews etc)
+*   Understand a users interactions with the any current service
 *   Study any third party offerings
 *   Help the team to identify and investigate pain points
 *   Identify the riskiest assumptions